Alexandre Mattiussi: AMI Paris

-In late 2010, he founded AMI Paris, quickly gaining international success.
-In December 2012, the brand opened its first boutique in Paris.
 In 2013, he won the ANDAM from Association Nationale pour le Développement des Arts de la Mode for AMI.
 In 2016, he became a member of Fédération de la Haute Couture et de la Mode.
+Mattiussi extended the label to womenswear in 2018.

 As of 2021, AMI Paris has six boutiques in Europe (including 3 own boutiques and 3 corners), 1 boutique in the United States in New York, 8 boutiques in China, 6 boutiques in Japan.
 In 2024, that had grown to more than 60 standalone stores and more than 700 points of sale.